 Please note that the birth of a grandparent in a British colony or a military base overseas will not make you eligible for an ancestry visa.
 You can, however, still claim ancestry even if either you or the relevant parent were adopted, or born outside marriage in the UK.
 That said, UK ancestry cannot be claimed through step-parents.

-To apply for a UK ancestry visa, you must apply from outside the UK.
+You apply for a UK Ancestry Visa from outside the UK.
 You cannot switch into this visa if you are already in the UK on another visa.
 You must submit your application online to UK Visas and Immigration (UKVI), the division of the Home Office responsible for the United Kingdom’s visa system.

 Having submitted your application and paid the requisite application visa fee, you will need to provide your supporting documentation and enrol your biometric information, ie; a scan of your fingerprints and digital photograph of your face at a visa application centre in your country residence.